virajbdeshpande/AmpliconArchitect/README.md

 **NOTE:** Segment ID `0` is reserved for connections vertex.
 A cycle may contain segment ID either 0 or 2 times.
 A cycle containing the segment 0 indicates a linear contig where the end-points are connected either to undetermined positions or to positions outside the amplicon interval set.

+#### Interpreting the AA cycles files:
+Except in structurally simple cases, the decompositions reported by AA in the cycles file may represent computational substructures of a larger complete ecDNA of unknown structure.
+Because the signatures of ecDNA are still present in these substructures, for predictions on which entries are ecDNA-like, and for the predicted genome intervals captured on ecDNA please use [AmpliconClassifier](https://github.com/AmpliconSuite/AmpliconClassifier) (AC) on your AA outputs to predict ecDNA status.
+Annotated versions of these cycles files indicating which cycles appear ecDNA-like, bed files and additional summary tables are directly produced by AC, simplifying interpretation.
+Most importantly however, individual AA cycles should not be interpreted as complete ecDNA reconstructions without first ruling out that these are substructures of the amplified regions.

 ### 4. The SV view ({out}_amplicon{id}.png/pdf)
 The SV view file is a PNG/PDF file displaying the underlying sequence signatures of the amplicon.
 This image consists of: